-11 D.22-12-056, Findings of Fact 112 and 114 at 217-218.
+18- See, e.g., D.22-12-042 approving SDG&E's ERRA Forecast Application.

-The only exception to SDG&E's proposal to maintain current treatment for PPP components is SDG&E's proposal to update the revenue allocation factors for the Energy Efficiency (EE) PPP subcomponent.
-EE allocations are based on forecasted EE spending by customer class, as approved in D.05-09-043, with the current allocations based on the 2019 forecasted program budget.12 SDG&E is proposing to update EE revenue allocation factors with the forecasted EE program budget year 2022.
-Revenue allocation proposals are discussed in more detail in the revised prepared direct testimony of SDG&E witness Ray C. Utama (Chapter 2).

-V. UPDATED STANDARD BASE TIME-OF-USE (TOU) PERIODS, CUSTOMER TRANSITION.
-AND EDUCATION

-SDG&E is required to analyze its Base TOU Periods with every GRC Phase 2 application and propose new TOU periods if warranted.13 As described in the revised prepared direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), SDG&E evaluated its current TOU periods using two methodologies: 1) a Loss of Load Expectation (LOLE) analysis; and 2) a
+1 The only exception to SDG&E's proposal to maintain current treatment for PPP 2 components is SDG&E's proposal to update the revenue allocation factors for the Energy 3 Efficiency (EE) PPP subcomponentEE allocations are based on forecasted EE spending by 4 customer class, as approved in D.05-09-043, with the current allocations based on the 2019 5 forecasted program budget.
+19 Consistent with past GRC Phase 2 applications, SDG&E is 6 proposing to update EE revenue allocation factors with the most recent-forecasted EE program 7 budget year 2022.
+Revenue allocation proposals are discussed in more detail in the revised 8 prepared direct testimony of SDG&E witness Ray C. Utama (Chapter 2).
+9 10 V. UPDATED STANDARD BASE TIME-OF-USE (TOU) PERIODS, CUSTOMER TRANSITION, AND EDUCATION 11 SDG&E is required to analyze its Base TOU Periods with every GRC Phase 2 application 12 and propose new TOU periods if warranted.
+20 As described in the revised prepared direct 13 testimony of SDG&E witness Jeff DeTuri (Chapter 5), SDG&E evaluated its current TOU 14 periods using two methodologies: 1) a Loss of Load Expectation (LOLE) analysis; and 2) a 15 Deadband Tolerance analysis.
+21 The LOLE determines the probability of SDG&E not meeting 16 load in a given hour The results, which are described in more detail in the revised prepared 17 direct testimony of SDG&E witness Jeff DeTuri (Chapter 5), highlight a greater likelihood of 18 loss of load during SDG&E's current and proposed on-peak TOU period when using the same 19 assumptions as the Integrated Resource Plan (IRP).
+Additionally, SDG&E's Deadband 20 Tolerance analysis compares the top 100 hours with existing TOU periods to determine if a 21 certain percentage of hours fall outside the current On-Peak Period, and whether a percentage of 22 the bottom 100 hours fall outside the Super Off-Peak Period.
+All top 100 hours fall into

-12 D.21-07-010 at 22.
+19 D.21-07-010 at 22.

-13 D.17-01-006, Appendix 1, Policy Guideline #6 at 2.
+D.17-01-006, Appendix 1, Policy Guideline #6 at 2.
+The Deadband Tolerance methodology was approved in AL 3064-E/A. See e.g., n.4, supra.
+21